LethalCompanyCommunity/ModdingWiki/docs/dev/apis/lethallib/customscrap.md

 - **Two Handed Animation**: Whether the item uses the two-handed animation for carrying or not.
 - **Weight**: Determines the weight of the scrap.
 The weight in-game is equal to (this value - 1) * 100 (e.g. 1.18 is 18 lb).
 - **Item Spawns On Ground**: Should be true for scrap.
-- **Highest Sale Percentage**: Unknown; All items have this set to 80.
-Set it to that for safety.
+- **Highest Sale Percentage**: The maximum percentage (0-90) the item can go on sale in the terminals store; All items have this set to 80.
 - **Is Conductive Metal**: Whether this item attracts lightning.
 - **Max/Min Value**: The value range for the item.
 Does not directly correlate to the range in game; a scalar is applied based on the moon it spawns on.
 For reference, the Big Bolt uses the range Max-80, Min-50.
 - **Spawn Prefab**: The prefab representing the item in the world.
 Creation of this is detailed later in this guide.